plouvart/character-ai-bindings/README.md

 Next is up to you!
 You may even have characters speak with each other if you want to :p

+## Limitations

+- May fail without much debug info
+- Slow.
+But that's because character.ai may not be easily accessed with a bot

 ## Credits

 - character.ai devs